zasadnyy-inc/o-zasadnyy-com/app/_posts/2015-01-31-optimized-jekyll-site-with-grunt.markdown

 ``` lineos:false
 npm install -g grunt-cli
 ```

 Requirements: Install [Node.js](http://nodejs.org/)
 {:.req}

-We are almost ready to use Grunt, but before that you need to create **package.json**, which is used by npm and contains the dependencies for your project.
+We are almost ready to use Grunt, but before that you need to create **package.json**, which is used by npm and contains project dependencies.

 ``` title:"package.json"
 {